 Protecting the Nation from Foreign Terrorist Entry into the United States

-(Washington, D.C.) – Late last night, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) in another federal lawsuit challenging President Trump’s March 6th Executive Order temporarily freezing the issuance of visas to certain previously designated terror-risk nations.
-The lawsuit was brought by the American Civil Liberties Union, ACLU of Maryland, and the National Immigration Law Center, among others.
-The EO is scheduled to take effect March 16th.
+(Washington, D.C.) – Yesterday, the Immigration Reform Law Institute (IRLI) filed a friend-of-the-court brief (attached here) in one of the main federal lawsuits challenging President Trump’s March 6th Executive Order (EO) to temporarily freeze the issuance of visas to certain previously designated terror-risk countries.
+The lawsuit was brought on behalf of several taxpayer-funded refugee-lobby organizations by the American Civil Liberties Union and the George Soros-funded National Immigration Law Center.

 In the case of International Refugee Assistance Project v.
-Trump, several associations, individuals and three purported classes of aliens are seeking a temporary restraining order (TRO) and preliminary injunction (PI) against the EO’s implementation.
-A hearing on the request is scheduled for today.
+Trump, several associations, individuals and three purported classes of aliens sought and obtained from a Maryland district court a nationwide preliminary injunction (PI) against the EO’s implementation.

-Dale L. Wilcox, IRLI’s Executive Director, commented, “Congress has absolute authority over immigration and it has delegated to the President by statute broad authority to control the entry of aliens into the United States to protect American interests.”
+Dale L. Wilcox, IRLI’s Executive Director, commented, “Congress has absolute authority over immigration and it has delegated to the President broad authority to control the entry of aliens into the United States in order to protect American interests.”
 Wilcox continued, “This lawsuit, like the others, has no merit under law.
-As long as these open-borders advocates file lawsuits, IRLI will intervene and fight for the security and sovereignty of the American people.”
+As long as anti-borders advocates, like the ACLU, continue to file lawsuits, IRLI will intervene and fight for the security and sovereignty of the American people.”